mathesar-foundation/mathesar/docs/docs/installation/docker-compose/index.md

-# Install Mathesar via Docker Compose
+# Install Mathesar via Docker Compose (Deprecated)

+!!! warning
+This guide is deprecated in favor of [Docker installation]() as of version 0.1.4.

 ## Prerequisites